Observation of incipient charge nematicity in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$

-The static nematic charge susceptibility $\chi_{0}^{x^{2}-y^{2}}$ was extracted using equation \ref{KK} via a partial integration of the Raman conductivity up to $500\:\mathrm{cm^{-1}}$, since above this frequency the spectra are temperature independent in the tetragonal phase.
-In order to perform the integration the Raman conductivity spectra were interpolated linearly from the lowest frequency experimentally accessible, $9\:\mathrm{cm^{-1}}$, down to zero (Supplementary Fig. 1).
-The doping and temperature dependence of $\chi_{0}^{x^{2}-y^{2}}$ are summarized in the phase diagram of Fig. \ref{conductivity}b.
+The static charge nematic susceptibility $\chi_{0}^{x^{2}-y^{2}}$ was extracted using equation (\ref{KK}) via a partial integration of the Raman conductivity up to $500\:\mathrm{cm^{-1}}$, since above this frequency the spectra are temperature independent in the tetragonal phase.
+To perform the integration, we used a Lorentzian relaxational form to extrapolate the Raman conductivity spectra from the lowest frequency experimentally accessible, $9\:\mathrm{cm^{-1}}$, down to zero \cite{SI}.
+The doping and temperature dependence of $\chi_{0}^{x^{2}-y^{2}}$ are summarized in the phase diagram of Fig. \ref{conductivity}(b).
 The maximum of the static charge nematic susceptibility closely tracks the structural transition temperature in the underdoped region, vanishing near optimal doping.
-This temperature and doping dependence is qualitatively consistent with previous anistropic transport data of strained detwinned crystals \cite{Chu,Tanatar,Chu-2}.
-However, resistivity anisotropy is only an indirect probe of the nematic order parameter since it cannot disentangle the various possible sources of electron nematicity, and, furthermore, is sensitive to scattering mechanisms \cite{Fernandes_SUST}.
-By contrast $\chi_{0}^{x^{2}-y^{2}}$ is a direct measure of charge nematic fluctuations and is non-zero even in strain-free samples where the $C_{4}$ symmetry is preserved.
+This temperature and doping dependence is qualitatively consistent with previous anisotropic transport data of strained crystals \cite{Chu,Tanatar,Chu-2}.
+However, resistivity anisotropy is only an indirect probe of the nematic order parameter since it cannot disentangle the various possible sources of electronic nematicity.

-To perform a more quantitative analysis, in Fig. \ref{CW}a we plot the inverse susceptibility as a function of temperature in the tetragonal phase (T$>$T$_s$) and for the six Co compositions.
-The diverging tendency, manifested as a softening of the inverse susceptibility, is seen for all compositions up to $x=0.10$, being absent only for the strongly overdoped, non-superconducting, $x=0.20$ composition.
-For all other compositions the inverse susceptibility above T$_s$ can be well described over a large temperature range, spanning at least 150$\:$K, by a simple Curie-Weiss law of the form:
+To perform a more quantitative analysis, in Fig. \ref{CW}(a) we plot the inverse susceptibility as a function of temperature in the tetragonal phase ($T>T_{s}$) and for the six Co compositions.
+The softening of the inverse susceptibility, is seen for all compositions up to $x=0.10$, being absent only for the strongly overdoped, non-superconducting, $x=0.20$ composition.
+For all other compositions the inverse susceptibility above $T_{s}$ can be well described over a large temperature range, spanning at least 150$\:$K, by a simple Curie-Weiss law of the form:

-where $C$ is the high temperature limit of $\chi_{0}^{x^{2}-y^{2}}$, $T_{0}$ is the mean-field charge nematic transition temperature, and $\theta<T_{0}$ is a constant.
-The resulting fits for the inverse susceptibility are shown in Fig. \ref{CW}a.
+where $A$ and $C$ are constants and $T_{0}$ is the charge nematic transition temperature.
+The resulting fits for the inverse susceptibility are shown in Fig. \ref{CW}(a).
 They unveil an incipient charge nematic instability at $T_{0}$ over a wide doping range, which includes the superconducting dome, in the phase diagram of Ba(Fe$_{1-x}$Co$_{x}$)$_{2}$As$_{2}$.